golemfactory/golem-rd/Lottery-driven-verification.md

     A: Taking results hostage can happen always anyway.
 In this approach P\*s risk their work being expropriated and given to other nodes.
 Also opportunity to request bumping is limited.

-16. Q: Can't price-based P-rejection be used to maneouver winning tickets into R's hands?
+16. Q: Can't price-based P-rejection be used to maneuver winning tickets into R's hands?

     A: No, Requestor needs to prove P's price offer was higher than the new price threshold set after bumping.
 All P's over the threshold are dropped